 Lottery sales are categorized as on-line, instant and video lottery games.
-The first category, on-line games, consisted of PowerBall®, Keno, Daily Numbers, Rhody PokerTM, Raffle and Wild Money at June 30, 2009.
-In total, on-line sales decreased by \$3.5 million, which is mostly attributable to decreased PowerBall® sales.
-PowerBall® sales for the fiscal year ended June 30, 2009 decreased \$2.3 million or 4.65% over the prior fiscal year.
-In January 2009, the PowerBall® structure was modified to increase the starting jackpot from \$15 million to \$20 million and to increase the number of million dollar winners in the subsidiary prize category.
+The first category, on-line games, consisted of PowerBall®, Mega Millions®, Keno, Daily Numbers, Raffle and Wild Money at June 30, 2010.
+In total, on-line sales increased by \$0.5 million, which is mostly attributable to increased Keno sales.
+Keno sales for the fiscal year ended June 30, 2010 increased \$1.7 million or 2.20% over the prior fiscal year.
+The addition of Mega Millions® in January 2010 resulted in additional sales of \$4.1 million; however, with decreased PowerBall® sales of \$3.9 million, partially attributable to competition from Mega Millions® and no significant run of high Mega Millions® jackpots, the net increase of these two games combined was minimal.

-The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2008 and 2009.
+The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2009 and 2010.

 Instant tickets or "scratch" tickets are the second type of Lottery game offered to the public.
-Instant ticket sales for the fiscal year ended June 30, 2009 increased \$0.8 million or 0.97% over the preceding fiscal year.
+Instant ticket sales for the fiscal year ended June 30, 2010 decreased \$4.4 million or 5.31% over the preceding fiscal year.

 The third type of game offered is video lottery.
-Video lottery sales increased \$165.3 million with a corresponding increase of \$182.2 million in prize awards.
-The continued increase in reported video lottery sales is mostly attributable to expanded operating hours for the majority of the fiscal year at the Lottery's largest video lottery facility, and the popularity of virtual multi-player video table games such as blackjack and roulette that simulates the excitement of table games.
-The increase of prize awards in excess of the video lottery revenue increase for fiscal 2009 was mostly attributable to the Lottery's authorization of bonus play as a marketing tool for the State's video lottery facilities.
-Bonus play, which was first introduced in June 2008, is free promotional play (credits) awarded to rated patrons (those averaging a certain level of video lottery play) that frequented the State's largest video lottery facility.
-Promotional or Bonus Play allows patrons, once awarded, to download free credits to be played on video lottery terminals (VLTs).
-These bonus video lottery credits are not recorded as sales by the Lottery, however, any corresponding prize awards won from the play of bonus credits are redeemable for cash and thus are recognized as prize awards.
+Video lottery sales increased \$220.8 million with a corresponding increase of \$213.9 million in prize awards.
+The continued increase in reported video lottery sales is mostly attributable to expanded operating hours for the entire fiscal year at the Lottery's largest video lottery facility, and the popularity of virtual multi-player video table games such as blackjack and roulette that simulates the excitement of table games.

-The ability and preference of video lottery patrons to freely transfer credits between video terminals using Ticket In/Ticket Out (TITO) technology, that is offered on all video terminals, also continues to impact reported sales and prize awards.
+The ability and preference of video lottery patrons to easily transfer credits between video lottery terminals (VLTs) using Ticket In/Ticket Out (TITO) technology, that is offered on all video terminals, also continues to impact reported sales and prize awards.
 This technology allows patrons to conveniently move their credits from VLT to VLT without having to redeem cash-out tickets for cash.
 This can result in reported terminal activity that flows through a number of VLTs without being exposed to the designed payout percentages applicable to video lottery games - causing an equivalent increase in sales and prize awards resulting from this type of patron play.
 While the video patron has always had the freedom to repeatedly redeem and reinvest their "unplayed" credits in other VLTs, the ease of such a transfer through the utilization of TITO has made this process much more common within video operations.